If you hire a ghostwriter, does that make you a fraud? What about if you are a ghostwriter – are you committing fraudulence in expertise?

 My primary goal is to ensure our clients shine by showcasing their ideas, their expertise and their personality.
 Which brings me to another point: personality.

 The Forbes article I linked to previously, discusses checkpoints for ethical ghostwriting, one of which is the following:

 This small detail is a key consideration with authenticity.
 We won’t manufacture stories, wit or perspective without the bylined author’s input.
-The bylined author needs to be solely responsible for infusing him or herself into the piece, whether through the review/editing process, direct conversations on the ideas or story leading up to the thing we’re writing about or whether it’s the ghostwriter picking up on the personality and conversational style of the bylined author over time.
+The bylined author needs to be solely responsible for infusing themself into the piece, whether through the review/editing process, direct conversations on the ideas/story leading up to the thing we’re writing about or whether it’s the ghostwriter picking up on the personality and conversational style of the bylined author over time.

 What About When It’s Not Ethical?

 A year or so ago, I got a phone call from a guy who said he ran a “content marketing” shop.
-He had somehow forged relationships with columnists at publications like Forbes online that would allow articles to be written under the columnist’s name that promised to mention my clients’ products or services, and link to them from the article for a fee.
+He had somehow forged relationships with columnists at publications like Forbes online that would allow articles to be written under the columnist’s name, and promised to mention my clients’ products or services, and link to them from the article for a fee.

 First. trading money for links is a no-no in Google’s book and can get your website into a lot of trouble.
 Even trading money for a mention seems grotesque — but maybe I’m being too conservative in my thinking there.
 Celebrities get paid to leverage their authority in the way of endorsements all the time, and we know damn well that [INSERT CELEB NAME] is not using [PRODUCT TYPE] at home.